sthormio/progression-framework/frameworks/engineering/engineering.md

 Your work is resilient, well tested and scales to meet customer growth expectations

 ### Behaviours
 Behaviours are a collection of expectations and development areas for engineers, that do not fall into the categories of technical skill and impact.
-They encompass a range of core skills that we expect engineers at Monzo to embody.
+They encompass a range of core skills that we expect engineers at Sthorm to embody.

 In the previous iteration of our framework these were further broken down into influence, communication and leadership, however in this iteration we’re bringing them together.